Types of Commercial Applications:

 throughout the tarped area.
 Workers in the area must be careful not to

 contact the heater, or to block the flow of air or heat.

-Your rental company can help you choose the best method
+Your local rental company can help you choose the best method

 Natural gas heating equipment can be used for many other applications during